Working All the Time (What a way to make a living)

 This story translates so well to Corporate America.

 Hiring Managers, Executives and Business Owners – get it together and stop discounting moms and women of a certain age.
 Remember that old adage – “If you want to get something done, give it to a busy person.”
 It’s one of the most accurate quotes I’ve ever stumbled upon.
-Busy people get shit done.
-Moms get shit done.
-Women get shit done.
+Busy people get stuff done.
+Moms get stuff done.
+Women get stuff done.

 I reflect back on all of my former selves – and though I’m currently my oldest self (right!) and have twin boys who are nearly 5 years old (how the hell did that happen?) – I am the most productive, focused, and driven professional I have ever been.
 I get more done by lunchtime than I would get done in an entire day 10 years ago.
 I have no choice – and I value time a whole hell of a lot more than I ever did – mostly because I now recognize how quickly it slips away…

 In comparison, this is what I was in my twenties -hungover and lazy.
 Unsure of who I was and what I could contribute.
 Without a fully formed voice or strong conviction.
 More interested in meeting my friends at happy hour by 5:30pm then staying at work to complete a project.

 Do you know the secret about women over 50 (which as best I can tell, the number that starts to scare a lot of employers) and women who have children – we are magicians.
 We understand how to maximize all of the hours in a day, we know who we are, what we want and how to get it.
 We understand how to work together for a larger goal, we have learned from our mistakes, we have focus, drive, ambition and we know how to get shit done.
 We don’t waste our time or yours.
 Our work has become more meaningful.
 Our productivity through the roof.